Why AI isn’t your marketing team.

 While OKRs and KPIs are essential, they’re only part of the story.
 The human element - the meaning, purpose, and connection behind the work- is what truly drives impact.
 It’s worth pausing to consider why we do what we do, who we serve, and how our work fits into the larger picture.
 Automating everything in the name of efficiency might look productive on paper, but in reality, it’s a zero-sum game.

-• What’s the real cost of doing this?
+• What’s the true cost of doing [this]?

 • Are our teams AI literate?
 If not, what are we as leaders going to do about it?

-• How are we helping our teams leverage AI, and is there equal access?
+• How are we helping our teams leverage AI, and is there equal access among the cross-functional teams?

 • If automating out functions, what’s the impact on quality, trust, and brand reputation?